 - Individual counseling

 4. How are the Misdemeanor and Felony DUI Courts different?

-Predictably, the Serious Offenders Program program is longer and harsher than the Moderate Offenders Program.
+Predictably, Felony DUI Treatment Court is longer and harsher than DUI Treatment Court.
 Specifically, the ways the programs differ include the following:

 (For DUI 1st and DUI 2nd defendants)

 |Program lasts 6 months to 3 years

 |Possibly up to 90 days of house arrest